wmelvin/wmelvin/README.md

 <summary>lazarus-ide <sup>(2)</sup></summary>
 <ul>
 <li><a href="https://github.com/wmelvin/az-vm-laz-build">az-vm-laz-build</a> - Scripts to create, run, and delete an Azure VM for building a Lazarus project (not quite a pipeline)</li>
-<li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.</li>
+<li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.
+(MIT License)</li>
 </ul>
 </details>
 <details>
 <summary>pascal <sup>(1)</sup></summary>
 <ul>
-<li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.</li>
+<li><a href="https://github.com/wmelvin/ImagePicker">ImagePicker</a> - Desktop app for picking images and saving the list to a text file for use in another application.
+(MIT License)</li>
 </ul>
 </details>
 <details>